cheslop88/bettingApp/README.md

 1. Please clone repo into your desired location
 2. Please perform 'npm install' to gather all packages required
 3. Upon completion please run 'npm start'
-4. Page should be accessible at 'http://localhost:8000/app/#/'
+4. Page should be accessible at 'http://localhost:8000/app/'
-5. This should redirect you to the homepage 'http://localhost:8000/app/#/bets'
+5. This should redirect you to the homepage 'http://localhost:8000/app/bets' - Please note HTML5 location provider is triggered in this app.

 To use the app: